schollz/schollz.github.io.old/content/post/moderation.md

 This quote by Oscar Wilde,

-> *"Everything in moderation, including moderation."*,
+> Everything in moderation, including moderation

 is wrong.